 Hereditary Cancer Services: Consent

-Delivery of pre-test counselling can be delivered either
+Delivery of pre-test counselling can be delivered either:

-• Directly by the health centre
+• Directly by the health centre through adequately trained personnel

 or